 Unfortunately, not every TV maker is putting ATSC 3.0 hardware into new TVs.
 In fact, among the best TV brands, the only ones offering TVs with the new ATC 3.0 tuners are LG, Samsung and Sony, though Hisense announced at CES 2022 that it would be including ATSC 3.0 hardware in some of this year's models.

-LG gets two mentions on the list, one for the LG G1 OLED TV, and a second for 2020's LG GX OLED, which was one of the first models with ATSC 3.0 on the market.
+LG gets an incredible two mentions on the list, one for the LG G1 OLED TV, and one for the newest iteration, the LG G2 OLED.
 LG's Z1 8K OLED model also has it on board.
 You can expect 2022's G2 and Z2 to feature the tech too.

 The best TVs with ATSC 3.0 tuners